-In April 2021, we updated our target to 71.4% and received acknowledgment of our 1.5 °C-aligned strategy from SBTi.

-We have now decided to further advance our existing target and aim for net-zero by FY2040.
-In June 2023, we received Net-Zero Target certification from the SBTi.
+In April 2021, we updated our target from 33% reduction against the base year FY2020 to 71.4% by FY2030 and received acknowledgment of our 1.5 °C-aligned strategy from SBTi.
+Furthermore in June 2023, we decided to further advance our existing target and aim for net-zero by FY2040.
+We also received Net-Zero Target validation from the SBTi.